Coverage and Rate of Joint Communication and Parameter Estimation in Wireless Networks: Sensing Coverage Probability and Ergodic Efficiency

 Thus, under this assumption, we represent the interfering BSs as a marked point process

-Equivalently, by the Independent Thinning Theorem the receive antenna gain marks partition this process into two independent classes of points: those that inside/outside of the receive beam.
-These are denoted as $\PiBa^0$ and $\PiBb^0$, respectively.
-Their respective intensity functions are $\lambdaBa^0(r; R_0)$ and $\lambdaBb^0(r; R_0)$.
+Equivalently, by the Independent Thinning Theorem the receive antenna gain and LoS marks partition this process into four independent classes of points: those that inside/outside of the receive beam and further those which are LoS/NLoS.
+These are denoted as $\PiLa^0$, $\PiNa^0$, $\PiLb^0$, and $\PiNb^0$, respectively.

+In light of (\ref{eq:palm-int-meas}) and (\ref{eq:palm-int-rx-pr}), the intensity measures for these processes are not available in closed form.
+We consequently derived closed form upper and lower bounds for the intensity measures, which are summarized in Lemma 8 in Appendix \ref{app:palm_int_ub}.
+Armed with these bounds, we then obtain closed form upper and lower bounds on the pathloss Mellin Transforms.
+These are stated in Lemma 9 in Appendix \ref{app:int_mt}. \if 0

 In light of Lemma 2, the corresponding expressions for these terms are not amenable to the characterization of their associated path loss Mellin Transforms.
 Hence, we derive the following upper and lower bounds on $\lambdaBa^0$ and $\lambdaBb^0(r; R_0)$.
 These bounds are defined with respect to a collection of parameters (dependent on $R_0$), which for clarity of exposition we relegate to Appendix \ref{app:palm_int_ub}.